-First, locate and palpate the redial or brachial pulse.
+First, locate and palpate the radial or brachial pulse.
 While feeling the pulse by one hand, inflate the cuff by the other hand.
 Continue to increase the pressure for about further 30 mm Hg after the disappearance of the pulsation.
 Deflate the cuff slowly (about 2 or 3 mm Hg per second) until the pulse is felt again.
 The pressure at this moment is equal to the systolic blood pressure.

-Auscultatory method of measurement:
+Auscultatory method:

-This method is based on sounds produced at the lower end of the partially compressed artery due to turbulence.
-If the pressure in the cuff exceeds systolic pressure the artery is closed and there will be no sound.
+This method is based on sounds produced at the lower end of the partially compressed artery due to turbulent flow of blood.
+If the pressure in the cuff exceeds systolic pressure the artery is compressed and there will be no sound.
 If the pressure in the cuff is below the diastolic pressure also there will be no sound because the artery is fully opened and there is laminar flow.
-When the cuff pressure is between systolic and diastolic pressures, the artery closes when the pressure in the artery goes below the cuff pressure and the blood flows through when the pressure in the artery goes above the cuff pressure.
+When the cuff pressure is between systolic and Page | 90 diastolic pressures, the artery is compressed completely when the pressure in the artery goes below the cuff pressure and the blood flows through when the pressure in the artery goes above the cuff pressure.
 The intermittent flow produces turbulence at the end of the cuff, which produces a sound (Korotkoff sound).